WPClubManager/wp-club-manager/readme.txt

 You can help improve this plugin by reporting any bugs or contributing to the source code at our [Github repository](https://github.com/ClubPress/wpclubmanager).

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/wp-club-manager)

 == Screenshots ==

 1. General plugin settings